Z-Fran/Pytorch-CIFAR10-Image-Classification/README.md

 # Pytorch-CIFAR10-Image-Classification

+This can be a template and Jupyter Notebook tutorial for Image Classification with PyTorch.

+Highlights:

++ Customize your data augmentation process based on the notebook.
++ Define your own dataset based on the notebook.
++ Define your own deep learning model referring to classic ResNet and ViT models.
++ Provide you unified train and test pipleline.
++ Provide you various popular metrics.

 ### 1. Data preprocessing & augmentation
 - RandomResizedCrop: and RandomHorizontalFlip are useful.
 - RandomRotation, RandomVerticalFlip and Normalizea are unuseful.